schneidy/schneidy.github.io/_posts/2016-07-14-adventures-in-dc.md

-1. We need larger networks of maker groups and organizations to create bigger asks from government and other foundations (currently working on starting up a NY Maker Network, but more on that soon).
+1. We need larger networks of maker groups and organizations to create bigger asks from government and other foundations (I'm currently working on starting up a NY Maker Network, but more on that soon).